SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

    #define PUBLISH_MESSAGE    "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do"
    ```

-  - QOS_OF_PUBLISH_MESSAGE indicates quality of service using which MQTT client publishes message.
+  - QOS_OF_PUBLISH_MESSAGE indicates quality of service used with which the MQTT client publishes the message.

    ```c
    #define QOS_OF_PUBLISH_MESSAGE 0
    ```

-  - IS_DUPLICATE_MESSAGE indicates whether message sent by MQTT client is a duplicated message.
+  - IS_DUPLICATE_MESSAGE indicates whether the message sent by the MQTT client is a duplicated message.

    ```c
    #define IS_DUPLICATE_MESSAGE 0
    ```

-  - IS_MESSAGE_RETAINED whether broker need to retain message published by MQTT client.
+  - IS_MESSAGE_RETAINED whether the broker needs to retain the message published by the MQTT client.

    ```c
    #define IS_MESSAGE_RETAINED 0
    ```

-  - IS_CLEAN_SESSION indicates whether this connection is new one or continuation of last session
+  - IS_CLEAN_SESSION indicates whether this connection is a new one or a continuation of the last session.

    ```c
    #define IS_CLEAN_SESSION 0
    ```

-  - LAST_WILL_TOPIC Topic of last will message
+  - LAST_WILL_TOPIC Topic of last will message.

    ```c
    #define LAST_WILL_TOPIC  "WiFiSDK-MQTT-CLIENT-LAST-WILL"